 To have the full health effects is usually enough for most seniors to do a progressive strength program for few months and then just maintain their acquired strength.
 A typical progressive strength training program requires you to do 3 moderate to high intensity full body workouts a week.

 Fortunately it takes much less work to maintain muscle mass and strength that it does to build it.
-Unfortunately older adults have to work harder to maintain their muscles but usually a moderate intensity full body workout once or twice a week is enough for that.
+Sometimes older adults have to work harder to maintain their muscles.
+But usually a moderate intensity full body workout once or twice a week is enough for that.

 The best strength exercises for seniors should be simple, effective, safe and affect as many muscles as possible.
 For the exercises we are going to recommend, you are going to likely need a gym membership as there will be couple exercises that require the use of machines.